 If it’s solid and has mass then most likely it will deal some kind of damage.
 Most improvised weapons are used as melee weapons but are not limited to being used as a projectile as well.
 In certain cases the weapon can actually break and so the player would either have to find a new weapon or repair it.
 If the player is resourceful, he/she can use different objects and combine them in a way to make a more effective weapon resulting in a makeshift weapon.

 Improvised Weapons in Video Games

-Improvised weapons are commonly associated with Survival-Horror themed games because most of these games usually require the player to put more emphasis on conserving ammunition of a gun and using improvised weapons.
+Improvised weapons are commonly associated with Survival horror games because most of these games encourage the player to conserve ammunition for proper weapons, making improvised, disposable weapons more .
 As a result this adds more tension because it would require the player to get close to the monster and attack.
 Some Sandbox-style games, such as Saints Row 2, can allow the player to pick up any object in the city and use it as a melee weapon or a projectile depending on what the character picks up.
 Dead Rising is also another game that uses nearly every object in the game that ranges from Shopping Carts to Toy Laser Swords.

 Improvised Weapons, Locations, and You

 A major factor in what kind of objects can be used as a weapon depends on the location and what kind of environment the player is in.
 For example, if the player is in the sewers then he would most likely find a lead pipe to as a melee weapon. in offices you may able to find a chair or a staple gun, in kitchen you may find knives, forks, and even frying pans, in gardens you may find rakes, shovels, and even a chainsaw, in the streets trash can lids, baseball bats, wrenches can be found.